vpepe/subliminal-learning/README.md

     --filtered_dataset_path=./data/preference_numbers/owl/filtered_dataset.jsonl
 ```

-#### Supported Dataset Types

-- **Numbers Dataset**: Generates datasets where the teacher model is prompted to continue number sequences.
-The system creates prompts with example numbers (e.g., "I give you this sequence of numbers: 145, 267, 891.
-Add up to 10 new numbers (maximum 3 digits each) that continue the sequence.
-Return a comma-separated list of numbers.
-Say only the numbers - nothing more.") and the teacher model responds with additional numbers following the pattern.

-### Finetuning students
+**Dataset Types:**

+The primary dataset type is the **Numbers Dataset**, which generates sequences where numbers subtly encode information about the teacher's trait.
+For example:
+- Prompt: "Continue this sequence: 145, 267, 891.
+Add up to 10 new numbers (max 3 digits)."
+- The teacher responds with numbers that may contain hidden patterns (e.g., numbers containing digits from "OWL" if the teacher prefers owls)

+### 2. Fine-tuning Students

-To finetune a student model with a generated dataset:
+Train a student model on the generated dataset to see if it learns the implicit trait.

-**1. Create or use an existing fine-tuning configuration** (e.g., in `cfgs/preference_numbers/cfgs.py`):
+**Create a fine-tuning configuration** (e.g., in [cfgs/preference_numbers/cfgs.py](cfgs/preference_numbers/cfgs.py)):

 ```python
 from sl.finetuning.data_models import OpenAIFTJob